michaelbull/wysiwyg-editor/README.md

 When writing mathematical expressions the editor will substitute commonly used symbols for their correct replacements.
-This includes replacing asterisks with the multiplication symbol and consecutive forward slashes with the division symbol, as well as supporting fractions, roman numerals, and the numero symbol.
+This includes replacing asterisks with the multiplication symbol and consecutive forward slashes with the division symbol, as well as supporting fractions, roman numerals, and the [numero][numero] symbol.

 | Before | After |
 |:-------|:-----:|